 Researchers have found evidence that wood smoke is more carcinogenic than tobacco smoke and more mutagenic than traffic exhaust.

-Wood smoke exposure is associated with the same variety of illnesses and diseases that are associated with smoking and secondhand cigarette smoke exposure, including ear infections, lung infections, asthma, COPD, heart attacks, strokes and cancer.
+Wood smoke is linked with the same variety of illnesses and diseases that are linked with smoking and secondhand cigarette smoke exposure, including ear infections, lung infections, asthma, COPD, heart attacks, strokes and cancer.

 A substantial and growing body of research provides evidence that pollution from wood burning can play a role in the development of behavioral and developmental disorders in children and in the progression of cognitive decline and dementia in adults.